 Scientific name: Nerodia taxispilota

-The Brown Water Snake is a non-venomous species of water snake that can be found in Alabama.
+The Brown Water Snake is a non-venomous species of water snake that can be found in the southeast from Florida north to Virginia.
 These snakes are usually light to dark brown in color and have distinctive markings, such as bold bands or blotches along their bodies.
 On average, this species measures between 30 and 55 inches.

 They feed primarily on fish and amphibians but will also consume other small aquatic prey if available.
 Brown water snakes are highly aquatic and are often found near water, such as rivers, lakes, and marshes in the southeastern part of Alabama.
 They are strong swimmers and are well-adapted to life in the water.